 Why Teach Sunday School?

-(The following principles are taken from Teaching Them To Obey 1)
+(The following principles are taken from Teaching To Transform Not Inform 1)

 Why teach Sunday school when so many other ministries need help?